Table of Contents

 Pushing localized content options

 Syncing localized content back to Zendesk can work automatically per Zendesk content entry (article, dynamic content, category, or section) on each target language.
-The integration offers four possible options for automatically sending localized content back to Zendesk on:
+The integration offers three possible options for automatically sending localized content back to Zendesk:

-Keep in mind that translated content synced back to Zendesk can be available in your Help Center from a few minutes up to some hours (4h approximately).
-This really depends on the size of your content and is related to how Zendesk is rendering the Help Center which is out of the scope of the integration.
+📝Note: Translated content synced back to Zendesk can be available in your Help Center in a few minutes (approximately 3 minutes) up to a few hours (about 4 hours).
+This depends on the size of your content and is related to how Zendesk renders the Help Center, which is outside the scope of the integration.

 Translating content in Transifex

-All content that is synced from Zendesk to Transifex will create a resource following the Zendesk content name.
-For example, if you have two articles in Zendesk titled “Getting started” and “Quick installation”, syncing them to Transifex via the integration, you will get two resources with the exact same names “Getting started” and “Quick installation”.
+All content synced from Zendesk to Transifex will create a resource following the Zendesk content name.
+For example, suppose you have two articles in Zendesk titled “Getting Started” and “Quick Installation”, syncing them to Transifex via the integration.
+In that case, you will get two resources with the same names, “Getting Started” and “Quick Installation”.

-Once your content is inside Transifex, you have a number of translation options:
+Once your content is inside Transifex, you have several translation options:

-Syncing content from Zendesk to Transifex happens either upon saving or updating the integration settings on the project level.
+The synchronization of content from Zendesk to Transifex can occur either through manual actions by selecting the desired articles and clicking "Save & Synchronize" or automatically on an hourly basis.
 When a syncing process is initiated, you will be able to see that syncing is in progress in your Project settings > Integrations tab inside the Zendesk card.
-This process could take some time, depending on the number and size of the files that are syncing.
+This process could take some time, depending on the number and size of the files that are being synced.

 image11.png#asset:8157

-At this time the integration does not automatically detect updated content on Zendesk.
-If you want to force a sync from Zendesk to Transifex, please use the Update Settings & Synchronize button.
+If you want to force a sync from Zendesk to Transifex, you can use the Update Settings & Synchronize button.

-If you want to re-sync existing contents from Zendesk to the respective resources in Transifex, then you should click on Edit Settings in the project integration in order to show the Integration Wizard, then push the Update Settings & Synchronize button in order to start a new sync process.
+Suppose you want to re-sync existing contents from Zendesk to the respective resources in Transifex.
+In that case, you should click Edit Settings in the project integration to show the Integration Wizard, then push the Update Settings & Synchronize button to start a new sync process.

-If you want to add new content for synchronization, then repeat the same process described previously, but before pushing the Update Settings & Synchronize button, check all the new contents you want to sync.
+If you want to add new content for synchronization, repeat the same process described previously, but before pushing the Update Settings & Synchronize button, check all the new content you want to sync.

-Keep in mind that the integration works on top of the HTML file format which is quite an unstructured file format.
-Syncing translations from Zendesk to Transifex please keep in mind for differences in structure and order of translations as it might affect the mapping of translations to the proper strings.
+📝Note: The Zendesk integration works on top of the HTML, which is quite an unstructured file format.
+When syncing translations from Zendesk to Transifex, please keep in mind their structure and order differences, as it might affect the mapping of translations to the proper strings.

-For more details check Managing HTML translation files.
+If you would like more details, please check Managing HTML translation files.

 Manual sync

-There is an option to send localised content to Zendesk manually, without waiting for a resource to be 100% translated or reviewed.
-There is a Send to Zendesk option available on the Projects settings > Integrations tab in the Zendesk card.
+There is an option to manually send localized content to Zendesk without waiting for a resource to be 100% translated or reviewed.
+A Send to Zendesk option is available on the Projects settings > Integrations tab in the Zendesk card.

 image19.png#asset:8158

-By clicking on Send to Zendesk, a modal will appear requesting the threshold localisation percentage that Transifex will check on all your project's resources.
+By clicking Send to Zendesk, a modal will appear requesting the threshold localization percentage that Transifex will check on all your project's resources.

 image9.png#asset:8159

-All target languages that are localised above that threshold will be synced with Zendesk using the Sync content options you have set up for the integration.
-For example, if you had set up Zendesk to Sync 100% translated resources, the manual process will identify all target languages whose translation percentage is equal to or above the threshold percentage you set on the modal and sync all content back to Zendesk.
+All target languages that are localized above that threshold will be synced with Zendesk using the Sync content options you have set up for the integration.
+For example, suppose you had set up Zendesk to Sync 100% translated resources.
+In that case, the manual process will identify all target languages whose translation percentage is equal to or above the threshold percentage you set on the modal and sync all content back to Zendesk.

-Syncing less than 100% translated content to Zendesk might result in parts of the content being in the original language for that Article or Dynamic Content.
-When that content is fully translated in Transifex and synced back to Zendesk this issue will be eliminated.
+📝Note: Syncing less than 100% translated content to Zendesk might result in parts of the content being in the original language for that Article or Dynamic Content.
+This issue will be eliminated when that content is fully translated on Transifex and synced back to Zendesk.

 Syncing status report

-In order to check the latest synchronization results, either from Transifex to Zendesk or from Zendesk to Transifex, there is a popup that shows the relevant information of each process, and the syncing status report dialogue.
+To check the most recent synchronization results, whether from Transifex to Zendesk or from Zendesk to Transifex, there is a popup that displays relevant information for each process and the syncing status report dialogue.

 image19.png#asset:8158

-To view this modal head over to your Project settings > Integrations tab and click on the more... link next to the Last sync status in the Zendesk card.
+To view this modal, head to your Project settings > Integrations tab and click on the more... link next to the Last sync status in the Zendesk card.

-In case a syncing direction doesn’t have a syncing status yet, an explanatory message will appear on the right side of the tab letting you know that there is nothing to report.
+If a syncing direction does not have a syncing status yet or there are no translations to sync back to Zendesk, an explanatory message will be displayed on the right side, informing you that there is nothing to report.

-Expanding each section, you will be able to see:
+Expanding each syncing direction, you will be able to see:

 Editing the Transifex Project - Zendesk content link

-As your Help Center evolves, you might want to either extend the Zendesk content you are syncing to Transifex or change the workflow of pushing localized content back to Zendesk.
-To edit your options visit your Projects settings > integrations tab and click on the ellipsis in the Zendesk card, then Edit Settings.
+As your Help Center evolves, you can either extend the Zendesk content you are syncing to Transifex or change the workflow of pushing localized content back to Zendesk.
+If you'd like to edit your options, you can visit your Projects settings > integrations tab and click on the ellipsis in the Zendesk card, then Edit Settings.
 The interface to make the changes is the same as the one of the initial setup, but you will only be able to:

-Please note that if you deselect already synced Zendesk content, the associated resource(s) will no longer be synced with Zendesk.
-Also, that resource in Transifex will not be deleted.
+⚠️Warning: If you deselect already synced Zendesk content, the associated resource(s) will no longer be synced with Zendesk.
+Also, the associated resource in Transifex will not be deleted.

-You can check out more about the available options to choose content in the section Filtering content of Choose content for translation.
+You can learn more about all the different options in the Filtering and sorting content section of our Choose content for translation article.

 Handling language mapping between Zendesk and Transifex